 Microsoft Azure Data Lake is a highly scalable public cloud service that allows developers, scientists, business professionals and other Microsoft customers to gain insight from large, complex data sets.
 As with most data lake offerings, the service is composed of two parts: data storage and data analytics.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Azure Data Lake is based on the Apache Hadoop YARN (Yet Another Resource Negotiator) cluster management platform and is intended to scale dynamically within the Azure public cloud.
-This helps the service accommodate the needs of big data projects, which tend to be compute-intensive.
+Azure Data Lake is based on the Apache Hadoop YARN (Yet Another Resource Negotiator) cluster management platform and is intended to scale dynamically across SQL servers in Azure Data Lake, as well as servers in Azure SQL Database and Azure SQL Data Warehouse.
+A unified approach within the Hadoop ecosystem helps the service accommodate the needs of big data projects, which are compute-intensive and often have distributed data sources.

 Pricing for Azure Data Lake is dependent upon numerous variables, including storage capacity, the number of analytics units (AUs) per minute, the number of completed jobs and the cost of managed Hadoop and Spark clusters.
 As of this writing, the Azure Data Lake Store service is priced at $0.039 per GB per month for pay as you go, with capacity-based discounts up to 33% for monthly commitments.
 The Azure Pricing Calculator can help customers determine exact data lake costs.